BengtGustafsson/extract_fx/README.md

 // Clearly a format-specifier
 f"Value0: {values[0]::<3f}"

-// Ambiguous, but (wrongly) interpreted as a scoping operator by this implementation and grammar: f"values: {values::f}"
+// Ambiguous, interpreted as a scoping operator by this implementation and grammar: f"values: {values::f}"
 ```